Last Updated on February 22, 2023

 I’m not saying elderberry makes you virus-proof, but lab studies suggest that compounds in elderberries interfere with viral replication, so viral load may be lessened by consumption of elderberry.
 More research is needed to satisfy the stringent requirements for scientific validity, but that doesn’t mean elderberry doesn’t work either.

 Adding moderate amounts of elderberry to our diets may help support our immune function and has other benefits as well.
 Elderberries are also one of the richest sources of anthocyanins, plant compounds known for their anti-inflammatory abilities, helping your body fight oxidative stress, which may lower disease risk.
 They’re the main reason elderberries are considered one of the top superfoods, along with also easy-to-forage black chokeberry.
 Here’s more on the health benefits of elderberries.

 But health benefits aside, if you’ve tried elderberry syrup, then you know elderberries are absolutely delicious.
 Uses for elderberry are worth getting to know just for their yummy flavor, whether you’re working with fresh berries you foraged yourself or with dried ones you bought in bulk.

 Because they taste so good and are so abundant in our area, I’ve also found plenty of other ways to use elderberries, as well as the elderflowers that precede them.
 Here’s more on how to use elderflower, which is wonderful in all sorts of recipes, from a simple elderflower tea to syrups, cocktails, and desserts.

-To find out more about what research tells us about elderberry’s effect on health, expert growing advice, plus 62 delicious recipes for using elderberries and elderflowers, pick up a copy of my new book, Everything Elderberry, available for preorder now.
+To find out more about what research tells us about elderberry’s effect on health, expert growing advice, plus 62 delicious recipes for using elderberries and elderflowers, pick up a copy of my new book, Everything Elderberry, available now.
 It involved months of research, dozens of interviews, and a ton of kitchen experiments.
 It contains information on elderberries and elderflowers you won’t find anywhere else.